age2pierre/solid-akkadi/README.md

 Use only `pnpm`.
 Use exact version in every package.json.
-To review dependencies run `pnpm update --latest --interactive` or `pnpm update -L -i`.
+To review dependencies run `pnpm update -L -i -r`.

 ## Assets credits